 Photographing pets is a fantastic way of celebrating your love for your furry friend.
-Whether you’re a professional photographer or just starting out, these tips will help you take great photos of your pets.
+Whether you’re a professional photographer or just starting, these tips will help you take great photos of your pets.

-Dogs, cats, and other animals often misbehave due to some underlying issue.
-Figuring out what that is can help remedy the behavior in a productive and timely manner that saves your shoot.
+Dogs, cats, and other animals often misbehave due to underlying issues.
+Figuring out what that is can help remedy the behavior in a productive and timely manner that saves your shoot!

-You don’t have to be a certified trainer or behaviorist to be able to decipher why the dog in your studio is bouncing off the walls either.
+You don’t have to be a certified trainer or behaviorist to decipher why the dog in your studio is bouncing off the walls, either.

-These are some of the most common reasons a pet may become difficult at your session:
+These are some of the most common reasons a pet may become difficult during your session:

-- Overstimulation and excitement.
-This is especially true for young pets.
-Sometimes a dog goes haywire because they are way over excited about something new in their environment.
-This could be due to pent up energy, a need to play, or certain foods that illicit a hyperactive response.
+- Overstimulation and Excitement: This is especially true for young pets.
+Sometimes a dog goes haywire because they are overexcited about something new in their environment.
+This could be due to pent-up energy, a need to play, or certain foods that illicit a hyperactive response.

-- Fear.
-A very common reason for difficulty during photo sessions is fear.
-You have to view life from the eyes of the subject you are photographing, and a camera, lights, lenses, clicking noises can be really scary!
+- Fear: A very common reason for difficulty during photo sessions is fear.
+You have to view life from the eyes of the subject you photograph.
+A camera, lights, lenses, and clicking noises can be scary!
 As is a stranger in one’s space.
-A good tip here is to allow the animal to sniff and get to know you and all of the equipment you are bringing forth.
+It’s good to let the animal sniff and get to know you and all the equipment you use.

-- Lack of control.
-Animals are smart, they know who they can take advantage of.
-Read up on some great training books for ideas on how to regain control of your photo sessions with animals.
+- Lack of Control: Animals are smart.
+They know who they can take advantage of.
+So read a great animal training book for ideas on regaining control of your photo sessions with animals.

-- Medical issues or the pet feels unwell.
-I have unfortunately experienced situations where owners force their sick pets to perform for sessions when the better idea is to give them a break or reschedule.
-If this is the case, use your better judgement.
+- Medical Issues or a Sick Pet: I have unfortunately experienced situations where owners force unwell pets to attend sessions.
+And the better idea is to give them a break or reschedule.
+If this is the case, use your better judgment.
 Send the client home if you need to.

 I’ve found that the key to calming an animal down is to appear as uninteresting and unthreatening as humanly possible.